andrechamelete/andrechamelete/README.md

 - 👋 Hi, I’m @andrechamelete
-- 👀 I’m interested in programming and agility
+- 👀 I’m interested in programming and agile
 - 🌱 I’m currently learning basics about programming with C, Python, Html, CSS and JavaScript, and Im thinking about apply for a postgraduate course on Management and Strategic Data Analysis.
 - 💞️ I’m looking to collaborate on anything that I can
 - 📫 How to reach me: www.linkedin.com/in/andrechmaelete